HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 Unfortunately, our findings indicate that infinitely looping animations are quite common on the web, with **21.04%** of pages using them through [`<marquee>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee)/[`<blink>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blink) elements or infinite CSS animations.

-**_Note:_** The bulk of this problem appears to be a few popular third-party stylesheets including infinitely looping CSS animations by default.
+It is interesting to note however, that the bulk of this problem appears to be a few popular third-party stylesheets which include infinitely looping CSS animations by default.

 ## Media on the web